VeritasOS/Blivet/README.md

 # Blivet
-Changed the LVM call to ignore errors because it will fail the anaconda when the installation source are in local logic volume
+blivet is the project provided by Redhat to handle the LVM operations in anaconda during ISO installation.
+Our NetBackup Appliance is based on Redhat OS.
+During the upgrade process, we will use anaconda to install new version ISO.
+In order to fit our product requirement, we changed the LVM call to ignore errors because it will fail the anaconda when the installation source are in local logic volume.